-Bats are the second largest group of mammals, with over 1,400 species described, but the biology of most is poorly known.
-There are at least 87 species of migratory bats (Krauel & McMracken 2013), of which 58 species are listed on the CMS Appendices.
-Bat migration is generally shorter than bird migration, with maximum distances of under 2,000 km (Fleming & Eby 2003).
-Migratory bat species can generally be divided into those with short-distance migration (less than 800 km) to hibernacula (Hutterer et al. 2005), and long-distance migrants (less than 1,500 km) migrating to winter in milder climates where food is available (Fleming & Eby 2003).
-Short-distance migration (100 to 500 km) also occurs within temperate regions as bats move to and from hibernacula sites where they overwinter (Rodrigues & Palmeirim 2008).
+Bats are the second largest group of mammals, with over 1400 species described, but the biology of most is poorly known.
+There are at least 87 species of migratory bats (Krauel & McMracken 2013), of which 58 species are listed within the CMS appendices.
+There is some long-distance migration (<500km) to hibernacula in European species (Hutterer et al. 2005), however long-distance migrants from temperate regions more often travel to winter in milder climates where food is available (Fleming & Eby 2003).
+Short-distance migration (100-500 km) also occurs within temperate regions as bats move to and from hibernacula sites where they overwinter (Rodrigues & Palmeirim 2008).
 In tropical and subtropical regions, migration movements are generally in response to the availability of ephemeral food resources (Fleming & Eby 2003).